-Operating expenses for the Completions segment are primarily comprised of the Company's field service and support presence, supplies consumed in the field, repairs and maintenance on IWS' hardware platform, and bandwidth costs associated with connectivity and data capture in completions operations.
-In the third quarter of 2024, IWS incurred operating expenses of \$7.1 million.
-Depreciation and amortization for the Completions segment was \$5.1 million in the third quarter of 2024 and represents depreciation expense on IWS' growing hardware platform, along with \$2.2 million in amortization expense associated with technology acquired through the IWS Acquisition.
-For the three months ended September 30, 2024, the resulting segment gross profit was \$0.3 million.
+Operating expenses for the Completions segment are primarily comprised of the Company's field service and support presence, supplies consumed in the field, repairs and maintenance on the Company's hardware platform, and bandwidth costs associated with connectivity and data capture in completions operations.
+In the first quarter of 2025, the Completions business unit incurred operating expenses of \$8.8 million, compared to \$7.2 million in the first quarter of 2024 as the business unit makes investments in support of growing revenue levels.
+Further, IWS' operating expenses were negatively impacted by the strengthening US dollar in the first quarter of 2025.
+Depreciation and amortization for the Completions segment was \$5.6 million in the first quarter of 2025 and represents depreciation expense on IWS' growing hardware platform, along with \$2.1 million in amortization expense associated with intangible assets acquired through the IWS Acquisition.